freshworks/mobihelp-android/README.md

 Mobihelp for Android
 =========

 Mobihelp SDK lets you provide in-app support to your mobile app customers.
-It takes less than 5 min to integrate!

   - Customers can view & search solutions in your knowledge base seamlessly.
   - Customers can start a conversation/submit a ticket easily from within your app in real-time.